Top Real Estate Articles June 2021

-When you have never bought a home before there are numerous things that can be confusing about the process.
+When you have never bought a home before, numerous things can be confusing about the process.
 One such topic is seller’s concessions.
-With a seller concession, a buyer is able to have the owner of the house being purchased pay for some of the buyer’s closing costs.
+With a seller concession, a buyer can have the owner of the purchased house pay for some of the buyer’s closing costs.

-Buyers can take advantage of seller concessions so they are not taking the cash out of their own pocket.
-Real Estate transactions can be structured so the price is increased so the seller is not truly paying for the concession.
+Buyers can take advantage of seller concessions, so they do not take the cash out of their pocket.
+Real Estate transactions can be structured, so the price is increased so the seller is not truly paying for the concession.

-The article at Maximum Real Estate Exposure explains everything you should know about seller concessions.
+The Maximum Real Estate Exposure article explains everything you should know about seller concessions.

 Considerations When Buying In a Neighborhood Setting

-If you have never bought a home before, you might not give as much consideration as you should to your preferred location.
+If you have never bought a home before, you might not consider your preferred location as much as you should.
 For example, there is a significant difference between purchasing on a busy road vs. a country road setting.
-Likewise, buying a house in a subdivision will be different than either a busy street or country road.
+Likewise, buying a house in a subdivision will differ from a busy street or country road.

-Purchasing in a subdivision location requires more due diligence due to a few different factors.
+Purchasing in a subdivision location requires more due diligence due to several factors.
 As explained in the article at Active Rain, you could be dealing with a homeowners association where you may or may not like the rules.
-With subdivision settings, there are often covenants applied to the owners.
+In subdivision settings, there are often covenants applied to the owners.
 Are the covenants something you will enjoy or hate?